Music for the Requiem Mass: Lux æterna

 As mentioned above, there is no Gloria, Alleluia or Credo in these musical settings.

 Pie Jesu

-Some extracts too have been set independently to music, such as Pie Jesu in the settings of Dvořák, Fauré, Duruflé and John Rutter.

-The Pie Jesu consists of the final words of the Dies irae followed by the final words of the Agnus Dei.
+Some text extracts have been set to music independently, such as the Pie Jesu in the settings of Fauré (1880s), Dvořák (1890s), Duruflé (1940s) and Rutter (later).
+Pie Jesu are late words in the Dies irae and they are followed by the final words of the Agnus Dei: